SwissCovid/swisscovid-doc/README.md

 * iOS SDK: [crowdnotifier-sdk-ios](https://github.com/CrowdNotifier/crowdnotifier-sdk-ios)
 * Backend: [swisscovid-cn-backend](https://github.com/SwissCovid/swisscovid-cn-backend)

+## Contribution Guide

+This project is truly open-source and we welcome any feedback on the documentation for both the implementation and security aspects.

+Bugs or potential problems should be reported using Github issues in the corresponding repositories.
+We welcome all pull requests that improve the quality of the documentation.

 ## License
 This project is licensed under the terms of the MPL 2 license.
 See the [LICENSE](LICENSE) file.